+'''

 ACL DENY bob CREATE EXCHANGE name="myexch" ACL ALLOW bob ALL EXCHANGE

+'''

-All ACL files end with a implict rule denying all operations to all users.
+All ACL files end with an implict rule denying all operations to all users.
 It is as if each file ends with

+'''

 ACL DENY ALL ALL

+'''

-To allow all operations, other than those controlled by earlier use instead.
+If instead you wish to allow all operations other than those controlled by earlier rules, add to the bottom of the ACL file.

+'''

 ACL ALLOW ALL ALL

+'''

 When writing a new ACL, a good approach is to begin with an .acl file containing only which will cause the Broker to deny all operations with details of the denial logged to the Qpid log file.
 Build up the ACL rule by rule, gradually working through the use-cases of your system.
-Once the ACL is complete, switch the DEBY-LOG to DENY for optimum performance.
+Once the ACL is complete, consider switching the DENY-LOG actions to DENY to improve performance and reduce log noise.

+'''

 ACL DENY-LOG ALL ALL

+'''

-ACL rules are very powerful: it is possible to write very expressive rules permissioning every AMQP objects enumerating all object properties.
+ACL rules are very powerful: it is possible to write very granular rules specifying many broker objects and their properties.
 Most projects probably won't need this degree of flexibility.
-A reasonable approach is to choose to apply permissions at a certain level of abstraction (i.e. QUEUE) and apply consistently across the whole system.
+A reasonable approach is to choose to apply permissions at a certain level of abstraction (e.g. QUEUE) and apply them consistently across the whole system.